 Clouds have risen late this afternoon and provided me with the first whiteout of this expedition.
 Before engulfing the summit entirely, clouds rose and fell and whirred about in random motion.
 The tent is really banging around now; perhaps I should have buried it half way with soft snow while I had the chance.
 Now, it is all frozen solid.
 The good thing is that the 24" anchors are likewise frozen into the glacier - the whole thing would have to tear away for there to be a catastrophic failure of this equipment.

 No heavy onshore flow is forecast for the next few days, so I should be all right until it warms up, or until more snow comes to the summit.
 Snow is your friend and wind is your enemy.
 Nevertheless, had I used this tent on Mount Adams, I probably would have died in that first big windstorm.

 Last night's sunset was as splendid as it was brutal.
 Freezing northwesterly currents swept up the glaciers and over my perch.
 Before leaving here at 7:25 p.m., I hadn't been out of the tent in 24 hours.
 This left me with a sense of detachment as I stepped up onto the ledge - like walking out of a space ship and onto the surface of another planet.
 Bland shades of white and blue filled the lowlands, accentuated by the occasional jagged black peak.
 Then the sun seemed to sputter out completely on the horizon.

 August 16/Day 11

-will never forget my predawn walk this morning; photographs were
+I shall never forget my predawn walk this morning; photographs

 muted by CO2 as I hiked across the glacier.
 A paper moon